webcrumbs-community/webcrumbs/README.md

 <p align="center">
-  We are working on a major overhaul of the repository, <br/>
-  so we are currently NOT accepting contributions, but this will change soon 👀 <br/>
-  Star the repository and sign up at <a href="https://webcrumbs.org">webcrumbs.org</a> to be notified when we launch!
+  We're super excited to announce that we're working on a major overhaul of the repository.<br/> Right now, we're not accepting contributions, but this will change soon! 👀<br/> Star the repository and sign up at <a href="https://webcrumbs.org">webcrumbs.org</a> to be the first to know when we launch!
   <br/><br/><br/><br/>
   <a href="https://webcrumbs.org/">
   <img